rails/rails/guides/source/active_job_basics.md

 Queues
 ------

 Most of the adapters support multiple queues.
-With Active Job you can schedule the job to run on a specific queue using [`queue_as`][]:
+With Active Job, you can schedule the job to run on a specific queue using [`queue_as`][]:

 ```ruby